ubcengineers/weeke0-2018/src/markdown/e-retreat-full.md

 **ARE YOU EXCITED?** Don’t worry, we know you are.
 We have a limited amount of spots available, so be sure to get your tickets ASAP!

-A link to buy tickets will be up August 14th.
-A limited number of early bird tickets will be up for grabs first.
-Beat the rush!